Kianjn/Convex-optimization-projects/README.md

 - ✅ Solve a **Semidefinite Programming (SDP)** problem using `cvxpy` - 09

 ### **Karush-Kuhn-Tucker (KKT) Conditions**
-- ✅ Implement **KKT conditions verification** for an optimization problem in Python
+- ✅ Implement **KKT conditions verification** for an optimization problem in Python - 10

 ### **Multi-Objective Optimization**
-- ✅ Implement a **Multi-Objective Optimization** problem in Python
+- ✅ Implement a **Multi-Objective Optimization** problem in Python - 11

----

-## Final Optimization Problems
-After completing the training projects, the final two **real-world optimization problems** will be tackled:

-1️⃣ **Portfolio Optimization** – Applying convex optimization techniques to optimize asset allocation.
-2️⃣ **Energy Optimization Problem** – Using optimization methods for energy system modeling.

 ---